 During the year and the prior year, there were no trasactions with key management employees.

 23 Guarantees and contingencies

-The Company has provided two guarantees for the total amount of Eur 5,750 (2020: Eur 5,750) in favour of a third party and a governmental authority, These amounts become payable if certain conditions set by the thrid party and authority are not fulfilled.
+The Company has provided a guarantees for the total amount of Eur 3,750 in favour a governmental authority, The amounts become payable if certain conditions set by the authority are not fulfilled.

 24 Commitments